-In this, trust to your smile, learn how to release judgment, to open up the options that best match to your spirit.
+In this, trust to your smile, learn how to release judgment, to open up the options that best match your spirit.
 The process isn’t an easy one since it requires a person to test their boundaries and initiate growth.
 A life transformation is always a laborious process for any person.
 People seek books and resources to make that more comfortable, but those very same resources limit you to another person’s path also.
 You can get clues from such materials, but in the end, it’s about making the journey your own.

-Two Truths About Personal Change
+Truths About Crisis

-Truth One: A person in a life transformation will often feel isolated and alone.
+A person in a life transformation will often feel isolated and alone.

 The reason for this feeling of being isolated, alone: is that in a life transformation is often the first time a person is “truly” and fully connected to themselves.
 So the process disconnects a person from other people.
-Deep life changes are a very overpowering place to be within.
+Big life changes are a very overpowering place to be within.

 Know when feeling in this manner.
-You are not alone, many are experiencing the very same process and that countless others are in the same place you are.
+You are not alone; many are experiencing the very same process and that countless others are in the same place you are.

 It’s OK to be “alone” since this process is all about coming to terms with your truth.
 Don’t rush to fill in the empty feeling with other people.
 Spend some time with yourself.

-The Second Truth: People in transformation often try to help other people first.
+People in transformation often try to help other people first.

-The people who come to me, also often have a deep desire to reach out, to aid others and help people who are down in their luck.
+The people who come to me also often have a deep desire to reach out, to aid others, and help people who are down in their luck.
 But here is the secret that must be embraced: